code-423n4/2023-04-frankencoin/README.md

 Yes!
 You're here!
 Awesome.
 We are super excited for your journey on unpacking and dissecting our code.
 We will do our best to be available around the clock for all your questions, small, big, silly or severe.

+You'll find the most important links & communication channels at the bottom 👇

 We wish you luck on your audit.

 Happy hunting 🕵

-Frankencoin team
+_Frankencoin team_

-## Automated Findings / Publicly Known Issues
+## Automated Findings / Publicly Known Issues *Input Luzius🔴

 Automated findings output for the contest can be found [here](add link to report) within an hour of contest opening.